-The code of Ethics & Performance Guidelines (“Code”) for members of the Builders & Remodelers Association of Eastern Connecticut (BAEC) has been adopted to promote and maintain the highest standards of service and conduct in the building industry.
-Adherence to this Code is required of all members to assure public confidence in the integrity and services of the BAEC and its members.
+This code of Ethics & Performance Guidelines (“Code”) for members of the Builders Association of Eastern Connecticut (BAEC) has been adopted to promote and maintain the highest standards of service and conduct in the building industry among its members.
+Adherence to this Code is required of association members to assure public confidence in the integrity and services of the BAEC and its members.
+Enforcement of this Code of Ethics is initiated by a filing of a written complaint with the BAEC’s Ethics Committee (or other named committee or third-party dispute resolution firm that may be contracted by the BAEC) concerning a dispute involving the member’s business or an alleged violation of Code.

 - Abide by the bylaws, rules, and procedures of the BAEC.